 - On your own.
 There are many ferry and speedboat connections between Phuket and Phi Phi Don.
-Speedboat takes about an hour (you can book a speedboat here), whereas ferry will take 2 hours (you can book a ferry here).
+A speedboat takes about an hour (you can book a speedboat here), whereas a ferry will take 2 hours (you can book a ferry here).
 You can easily visit Phi Phi Don on your own.
 However, if you also want to see Phi Phi Leh and the stunning coastline, you’ll need to hire a local long-tail boat to get there.
 There are plenty of boats on both harbors of Phi Phi Don and you can just negotiate the trip and the cost once you get there.

 - With a tour.
 There are so many options when it comes to tours from Phuket to Phi Phi islands.
 Prices depend on the type of boat, small group vs big group, and the time of the day (early morning tours tend to be a bit more expensive).
 But in terms of itinerary, it’s pretty much the same.
-Here is the Phi Phi islands tour that we took.
-This is another highly rated sunrise small group tour that we also considered.
-This tour is a great option with good reviews for those who don’t want to get up at 5AM… If you want more choice, here you can find all the best tour options for Phi Phi islands.

 2. Phang Nga Bay & James Bond Island

 The second group of islands that are a must when island-hopping from Phuket, is Phang Nga Bay Marine National Park.
-There are over 100 islands in this area, but its main landmark is the so called James Bond island.
+There are over 100 islands in this area, but its main landmark is the so-called James Bond island.

 Known for its appearance in the 1974 James Bond film ‘The Man With The Golden Gun‘, the stunning Khao Ping Kan with a 20-meter tall islet Koh Tapu, has gained the name ‘James Bond Island’.
-With flocks of tourists visiting the island to take in the striking scenery created by the towering vertical karsts on emerald green water, it is best to get here early in the morning to avoid the crowds.
+With flocks of tourists visiting the island to take in the striking scenery created by the towering vertical karsts on emerald-green water, it is best to get here early in the morning to avoid the crowds.

 Just 40 kilometers off Phuket, many tour companies offer full-day and half-day tours around Phang Nga Bay.
 Organized day trips usually include hotel pick-ups, minivan transfers to Phang Bay and back, a long-tail boat or speedboat to James Bond Island, as well as the 200 TBH entrance fee to the national park.
 Organized trips also include lunch and a stop at the floating fishing village of Koh Panyee.

-Other main points of interest of Phang Nga Bay are the sacred Buddha Cave Temple, Wat Tham Suwana Kuha, and the Hong Island (see also as an independent day trip below).
-If you go with a tour, you usually have an option to explore the caves and the stunning coastline by canoe or kayak as well.
+Other main points of interest of Phang Nga Bay are the sacred Buddha Cave Temple, Wat Tham Suwana Kuha, and Hong Island (see also as an independent day trip below).
+If you go with a tour, you usually have the option to explore the caves and the stunning coastline by canoe or kayak as well.

 How to get to Phang Nga Bay from Phuket: